 However, this openness also introduces a growing intellectual property risk~\cite{cong2023have,yamabemergeprint}.
 Free-riders can download fine-tuned models released under specific license terms and merge them to create new multi-capability models for redistribution or commercial use without authorization.
 Because parameter blending inherently conceals the provenance of individual weights, such \textit{unauthorized model merging}~\cite{junhao2025disrupting} allows the resulting model to inherit specialized capabilities without reproducing the original training cost or respecting licensing restrictions, posing significant challenges to model ownership~\cite{wang2022nontransferable} and attribution~\cite{li2023survey}.

-To mitigate this threat, we propose a \textit{proactive} defense that preprocesses the model’s parameters so that any subsequent merging will degrade functionality while preserving the model’s own task performance.
+To mitigate this threat, we propose a \textit{proactive} defense that preprocesses the model's parameters so that any subsequent merging will degrade functionality while preserving the model's own task performance.
 Designing such a defense, however, faces two key challenges.
-First, the defender can only modify the parameters of their own model and cannot anticipate the attacker’s model, merging strategy, or target tasks, making the defense highly uncertain.
-Second, the defender must simultaneously maintain the model’s original accuracy and suppress the merged model’s effectiveness under the constraint of controlling only their own parameters (see Figure~\ref{fig:scenario}).
+First, the defender can only modify the parameters of their own model and cannot anticipate the attacker's model, merging strategy, or target tasks, making the defense highly uncertain.
+Second, the defender must simultaneously maintain the model's original accuracy and suppress the merged model's effectiveness under the constraint of controlling only their own parameters (see Figure~\ref{fig:scenario}).

 We make an observation that recent advances~\cite{wortsman2022model,ilharcoediting,yadav2023ties,yu2024language} in model merging often rely on sparsification~\cite{yang2025impart,qicabs}, which aims to distribute task-specific information across different layers and weights before merging.
 By sparsifying each fine-tuned model, their task-relevant parameters become less overlapping in the parameter space, reducing interference when the two models are later combined.
 Consequently, the merged model can largely retain the capabilities of each constituent model.